Battle of Kapyong: Awards

 2 PPCLI, 3 RAR and A Company, US 72nd Heavy Tank Battalion were all subsequently awarded the US Presidential Unit Citation in June 1951 for their actions during the battle.
 16 NZFR, without whom the 3 RAR and 2 PPCLI might have suffered a fate of annihilation, were awarded the South Korean Presidential Unit Citation in November 1951.
 Although the 2 PPCLI and 3 RAR had borne the brunt of the fighting, the Middlesex had also been briefly engaged in action early in the battle, but were not awarded the Presidential Unit Citation.

 Burke, who commanded the 27th Brigade at Kapyong, was not given any award for the battle, having withdrawn his Brigade forces into a reserve position during the battle.
-Burke was removed from command on the morning of 25 April while the battle was still in progress and was immediately transported to Hong Kong.
+Burke was summarily removed from command on the morning of 25 April while the battle was in progress and was immediately transported to Hong Kong.
 He was later assigned to Malaya.

 Stone was not nominated by Burke for an award for the battle.
 However eight months later, in December 1951, Stone was nominated by Brigadier Rockingham for his third Distinguished Service Order for Stone's period of command of 2 PPCLI throughout the year of 1951, and the award was made in February 1952.
 Stone had remained in the front line of combat leading his men, which was a necessary requirement for the DSO award.
 Stone's insistence on creating a special mountain combat training course in Korea for the 2 PPCLI just prior to assignment with 27th Brigade in February, obtained by Stone over the objections of the U.S. generals commanding U.S. Eighth Army, was vindicated, and Stone's previous experiences with mountain battles in Italy were employed to construct the 2 PPCLI defensive arrangements at Kapyong.
 In December 2016, Stone was posthumously (Stone died in 2005) designated as an official Korean War Hero by the Government of South Korea Ministry of Patriots and Veterans Affairs.
 The citation stated that the 2 PPCLI battalion had "achieved a milestone victory when they won the Battle of Gapyeong (Kapyong) against formidable attacks from Chinese troops" and that "with their victory in the Battle of Gapyeong (Kapyong), Stone and his soldiers are remembered as the Legends of Gapyeong to this day."